Sneethan/gntle-habits/README.md

 - `DISCORD_TOKEN`: Your Discord bot token
 - `REMINDER_CHANNEL_ID`: Channel ID for reminders and streak board
 - `DEEPSEEK_API_KEY`: API key for task breakdown feature
+- `GOOGLE_MAPS_API_KEY`: Google Maps API key for transit and traffic information
+  - Required API services: Routes API and Places API
+  - The Routes API has replaced the legacy Directions API
+  - Enable these in the Google Cloud Console before using
+  - Make sure billing is set up for your Google Cloud project
 - `TIMEZONE`: IANA timezone name (defaults to UTC)
 - `AFFIRMATION_TONE`: Style of encouragement messages (defaults to balanced)
   - `gentle`: Soft, nurturing encouragement